mgauthier/php_diamond/README.txt

 <?= self::javascript('jquery-1.7.1.min') ?>
 <?= self::image('pic.jpg', array("id" => "imgID", "width" => "100px", "class" => "small_pic")) ?>

+When called from within a controller, the view must be in a folder whose name matches that of the controller E.g. /application/controllers/HomeController::show() => /application/views/home/show.php render($view, $options=null)

+Partial files must beging with _ partial($view_dir,$view, $options=null)

 ===Other

 This is a work in progress.....